 The Department of Natural Science at NWOSU offers coursework in Biology, Chemistry, and Physics with several NCA accredited major and minor degree programs to choose from.
-The department works closely with the Department of Education to provide state certifications for teaching high school Biology, Chemistry, and Physics.
+The department also works closely with the Department of Education to provide state certifications for teaching high school Biology, Chemistry, and Physics.

-Complete pre-requisite coursework for professional programs at a fraction of the cost -- and with faculty who genuinely care about your successes!
+You can complete pre-requisite coursework for professional programs at a fraction of the cost -- and with faculty who genuinely care about your successes!

 Dr. Jenny Sattler, Chair